dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/converting-between-formats/convert-mbox-to-other formats/_index.md

     }
 }
 ```

 ### **MBOX to ICS Conversion Capabilities**

-- All critical metadata associated with calendar events, such as event descriptions, locations, and organizer details, are preserved during the conversion process.
-This ensures that no important information is lost.
 - The SaveOptions class allows developers to customize how data is saved during the conversion.
 This includes options for controlling the formatting and structure of the resulting ICS files.
 - Aspose.Email provides the ability to extract calendar events from email messages.
 Using the MailMessage and Appointment classes, events embedded in emails can be accurately identified and converted to the ICS format.
 - The library is designed to handle large MBOX files efficiently.
 It can process numerous email messages quickly, making it suitable for applications that require converting large volumes of data.
 - Aspose.Email ensures that all relevant data within the MBOX file is accurately converted to the ICS format.
 This includes preserving event details such as the event summary, start and end times, recurrence patterns, attendees, and more.

 ## **Convert MBOX to MHT/MHTML**